-Prior to our first charter trip, I’d never used propane for anything — not even a camp stove or gas grill!
+Prior to our first charter trip, I had no idea how to use propane on a boat — I hadn’t even used a propane a camp stove or gas grill!
 And I had very little experience with a gas stove or oven; about all I remember is a few friends having them and seeing them when I helped in their kitchens, but never using one.

 So you could say I had more than a few questions . . . and more as we bought our own boat and began cruising!

-I’m not going to try to cover everything about using propane in depth in this article (in particular, I’m not covering maintenance or troubleshooting), but basically hit on the important things to know if you’re not very familiar with it.
+I’m not going to try to cover absolutely everything about how to use propane on a boat in this article (in particular, I’m not covering maintenance or troubleshooting), but basically hit on the important things to know if you’re not very familiar with it.

-Propane Locker.
-If you store your propane in a locker, it must be vented directly overboard (not through a hose) from the lowest point in the locker.
+If you store your propane in a locker, the locker must be vented directly overboard (not through a hose) from the lowest point in the locker.
 Propane is heavier than air and any leaked from the tank will collect in the bottom.

 As a safety precaution, it’s recommended that when you are ready to turn the last burner off that you’re using to prepare a meal, you first turn the solenoid off and let the propane in the line go to the burner and burn.
 When the flame goes out, then turn the burner off.
 Unfortunately, this is often hard to remember in real life and I often found myself either just turning the burner off and later remembering to turn the solenoid off, or turning the solenoid off and forgetting the burner until later!